-The efficacy of modern autonomous driving systems hinges on robust motion planning, capable of navigating complex, interactive environments ~\citep{chen2024end}.
-A central challenge is handling the inherent uncertainty and behavioral multimodality of real-world traffic, where multiple distinct yet equally plausible maneuvers may be available ~\citep{yang2023uncertainties, xiao2020multimodal}.
-While early rule-based systems offered interpretability, their hand-crafted logic is brittle and fails to scale to the long-tail of open-world scenarios ~\citep{fan2018baidu, chen2024end}.
-Consequently, the field has shifted towards data-driven Imitation Learning (IL), which excels at capturing nuanced, human-like behaviors from large-scale datasets ~\citep{le2022survey, teng2022hierarchical}.
-However, the standard IL objective is notoriously susceptible to mode-averaging, where the model collapses multiple valid expert trajectories into a single, physically infeasible path, fundamentally failing to represent the multi-modal nature of human decision-making ~\citep{strohbeck2020multiple}.
+The efficacy of modern autonomous driving systems hinges on robust motion planning, capable of navigating complex, interactive environments \cite{chen2024end}.
+A central challenge is handling the inherent uncertainty and behavioral multimodality of real-world traffic, where multiple distinct yet equally plausible maneuvers may be available \cite{yang2023uncertainties, xiao2020multimodal}.
+While early rule-based systems offered interpretability, their hand-crafted logic is brittle and fails to scale to the long-tail of open-world scenarios \cite{fan2018baidu, chen2024end}.
+Consequently, the field has shifted towards data-driven Imitation Learning (IL), which excels at capturing nuanced, human-like behaviors from large-scale datasets \cite{le2022survey, teng2022hierarchical}.
+However, the standard IL objective is notoriously susceptible to mode-averaging, where the model collapses multiple valid expert trajectories into a single, physically infeasible path, fundamentally failing to represent the multi-modal nature of human decision-making \cite{strohbeck2020multiple}.

-To overcome this limitation, Denoising Diffusion Probabilistic Models(DDPMs) have emerged as a powerful tool for modeling complex, multi-modal distributions~\citep{liao2025diffusiondrive, ho2020denoising}.
-However, existing approaches models directly to raw trajectory waypoints are both computationally inefficient and conceptually flawed.
-This mirrors the core challenge of early image synthesis: operating in a high-dimensional pixel space expends vast model capacity on low-level details over high-level semantics~\citep{rombach2022high}.
+To overcome this limitation, Denoising Diffusion Probabilistic Models (DDPMs) have emerged as a powerful tool for modeling complex, multi-modal distributions\cite{liao2025diffusiondrive, ho2020denoising}.
+However, existing approaches modeling directly to raw trajectory waypoints are both computationally inefficient and semantic misalignment.
+This mirrors the core challenge of early image synthesis: operating in a high-dimensional pixel space forces the model to expend vast capacity on reconstructing low-level details rather than capturing high-level semantics\cite{rombach2022high}.
 A raw trajectory is analogous, as its high dimensionality is dominated by predictable kinematic redundancies (e.g., continuity, velocity limits, etc.) rather than strategic content.
 Consequently, training in this "waypoint space" pixel level forces the model to waste capacity on modeling basic physics, distracting from the critical task of capturing the multi-modal semantics of driving strategy.